MIT mosTF Microscope Technology Synapses Neuron Living Brain

 • 【WiFi & USB Microscope】This is a wireless handheld digital microscope that has been designed to work with your mobile Android or iOS device (open...

-• 【8 Adjustable LED Light】The 8 LED lights provide excellent detail and optimal clarity, allowing you to capture digital images in 1920x...
+• 【8 Adjustable LED Lights】The microscope camera has 8 adjustable LED lights that provide excellent detail and optimal clarity, allowing you to...

 Tracking rapid changes in circuit structure in the context of the living brain remains a challenge.
 While two-photon microscopy is the only method that allows high-resolution visualization of synapses deep in scattering tissue, such as the brain, the required point-by-point scanning is mechanically slow.
 The mosTF system significantly reduces scan time without sacrificing resolution,” said the researchers.